g5l/accordion-challenge/README.md

   ```
 - **pages**

-  Mains application pages
+  Main application pages (Pages Router)
+- **app**

+  The app router
 - **service**

-  Maintain the company's rule, and it can use the API layer or other service
+  Maintain the company's rules, and it can use the API layer or other service
 - styles

+  Maintain the global style
 - types

+  Maintain the global types

 ## Technologies & Packages